GayNZ.com

 GayNZ.com is a Lesbian, Gay, Bisexual, and Transgender community website for New Zealand.

 Prior to the websites closure in 2018, it posted daily local and international news stories, monitors fundamentalist Christian politics in New Zealand and associated anti-gay pressure groups, reports on political developments related to LGBT New Zealanders, discusses current issues related to HIV/AIDS, holds regular polls on topical LGBT issues, and has previews and reviews of music, theatre, film, television and literature.

-GayNZ.com featured a variety of articles profiling a diverse range of LGBT New Zealanders, including Members of Parliament, people with disabilities, drag queens, Kiwis of various ethnic backgrounds, and local celebrities.
+GayNZ.com featured a variety of articles profiling a diverse range of LGBT New Zealanders, including Members of Parliament, people with disabilities, drag queens, New Zealanders of various ethnic backgrounds, and local celebrities.

 The website also features a selection of blogs, a forum, a national LGBT event guide and a personals section.

 Background of LGBT life in New Zealand

 New Zealanders are generally accepting of gays and lesbians, although low level homophobia (such as the use of the word 'gay' as an insult) is still common.

 The gay social scene in New Zealand is small by international standards, especially outside Auckland.
 However, many smaller centres have LGBT organisations and social networks that cater to their community.

 The internet is heavily used by gay men in New Zealand to meet others, especially in areas which lack specifically gay venues.
 GayNZ.com was along with gax express as a source of information and current affairs for New Zealand's LGBT population to connect with each other and learn about community issues.